AsthaAi/demo/shopping/DOCUMENTATION.md

    - User selects a product
    - Order details are captured
    - Order ID is generated
+   - Payee email is included in the order

+2. **Payment Approval**

+   - User is presented with PayPal approval URL
+   - User approves the payment in PayPal interface
+   - Order status changes to "APPROVED"

-2. **Payment Processing**
+3. **Payment Processing**

-   - PayPal order is created
+   - System verifies order status before capture
-   - Payment is captured
+   - Payment is captured only if order is approved
    - Transaction ID is generated
-   - Order status is updated
+   - Order status is updated to "COMPLETED"

-3. **Confirmation**
+4. **Confirmation**
    - Payment status is verified
    - Order status is confirmed
-   - Confirmation email is sent
    - Transaction details are provided
+   - Payment details are logged

 Example payment confirmation: